-An important thing to note down about process control is that it is not automation, but both of them working together are necessary for efficient performance.
+An important thing to note down is that it is not automation, but both of them working together are necessary for efficient performance.

 If you are not using automation, then the operators will have to physically monitor the outputs so that they can know about the best settings that should be used with the manufacturing equipment.

 Data is collected and stored with the help of automated sensors so that it becomes easier to make successful decisions.

 Producing a product is not an easy feat, especially if a company has to manipulate substances.
 Sometimes it is just a demanding process and at other times dangerous.
 Remember the smallest change can cause serious repercussions and make a difference in the finished product.

 It ensures safety as it gives due importance to turbulence, flow, temperature, proportions, etc. by consistently controlling and monitoring them to produce the desired finished product.

 3. Common process

 A process control system can be practiced across several applications.
 It includes anything that controls or measures variable like

 4. Uses of the process controls in industries